tildeholmqvist/happyroom/README.md

 The color scheme of HappyRoom is soothing, mainly in earthy tones.
 These colors harmonize well with the website's purpose, offering users a relaxed and welcoming environment.

-The Color Scheme is made with [My Color Space](https://mycolor.space/).
+The Color Scheme is made with [Color Space](https://mycolor.space/).

 ### Images
 All media is uploaded with Amazon Web Services and all images is borrowed from the real wallpaper site